RPI-WCL/pilots/README.md

 PILOTS (**P**rogramm**I**ng **L**anguage for spati**O**-**T**emporal data **S**treaming applications) is a highly declarative programming language for spatio-temporal streaming applications.
 It is capable of detecting and correcting data errors through user-defined *error signatures*.

 PILOTS has been successfully applied to avionics applications.
-Most notably, we have shown that PILOTS can fix data errors due to pitot tube sensor failures which occurred in [Air France Flight 447 accident](http://wcl.cs.rpi.edu/papers/bdse2013.pdf).
+Most notably, we have shown that PILOTS can fix data errors caused by pitot tube sensor failures which occurred in [Air France Flight 447 accident](http://wcl.cs.rpi.edu/papers/bdse2013.pdf).
 For more information, visit [the PILOTS web site](http://wcl.cs.rpi.edu/pilots/) and look at [related papers](https://wcl.cs.rpi.edu/bib/Keyword/DATA-STREAMING.html).

 In version 0.5, we added the following new features to the PILOTS grammar:
 * Support for multiple models of analytical redundancy (for details, see our [DASC2019 paper](http://wcl.cs.rpi.edu/papers/DASC2019_imai.pdf)).
 Example programs to support this feature are available under [examples/multi_redundancy](./examples/multi_redundancy) directory.